AdobeDocs/analytics.en/help/components/c-calcmetrics/cm-overview.md

 You can

-* Create metrics across [!UICONTROL Analysis Workspace], [!UICONTROL Reports & Analytics], [!UICONTROL Report Builder], [!UICONTROL Anomaly Detection], and [!UICONTROL Contribution Analysis].
+* Create metrics across [!UICONTROL Analysis Workspace], [!UICONTROL Report Builder], [!UICONTROL Anomaly Detection], and [!UICONTROL Contribution Analysis].
 * Create segmented metrics that are derived at report run time, without having to change the implementation.
 These can be viewed historically because they are based on segments.

   >[!VIDEO](https://video.tv.adobe.com/v/25407/?quality=12&learn=on)